ririye01/Advanced-Deep-Learning-Projects/hf-dataset/README.md

 2. **update the negative prompt**: Update the `negative_prompt.txt` file with the negative prompt you want to use.

-3. **run the Stable Diffusion model**: Run this script accelerate launch --num_processes=<number of processes you would like to un> stable-diffusion-pipeline.py "runwayml/stable-diffusion-v1-5" prompts.txt -n <number of images you would like to generate> -o /output/ negative_prompt.txt
+3. **run the Stable Diffusion model**: Run this script accelerate launch --num_processes= (number of processes you would like to run) stable-diffusion-pipeline.py "runwayml/stable-diffusion-v1-5" prompts.txt -n (number of images you would like to generate) -o /output/ negative_prompt.txt

 4. **update the metadata using CLIP**: Run this script python update_metadata_using_clip.py